-In recent years, phishing attacks have become one of the most common cyber challenges most individuals and organization face.
-Hackers are using email, social media, phone calls, and any form of communication they can to steal valuable data.
+In recent years, phishing attacks have become one of the most common cyber challenges most individuals and organizations face.
+Hackers use email, social media, phone calls, and any form of communication they can to steal valuable data.

-Despite being the oldest scams online, phishing continues to increase and to advance.
+Despite being the oldest scams online, phishing continues to increase and advance.

 For instance, the U.S. is the top hosting country for phishing, with 77% of attacks.
 Poland, the U.K., Canada, and France combined for hosting just over 10% of attacks in September.

 Companies from the United States are the most frequently targeted.
 Companies such as eBay, Wells Fargo, PayPal, Bank of America, and J.P.
 Morgan Chase are the principal targets of cyberattacks.
 Financial institutions are privileged targets for cybercriminal gangs and state-sponsored attacks.

 McAfee publishes similar data in the “McAfee Threats Report: Third Quarter 2012.”
 The financial sector is the most impacted by phishing activities, followed by “Online Auction.”

 This should be a good time to learn how to mitigate phishing attacks.

 Examples of high profile organizations that suffered phishing attacks and how they mitigate the attacks